Tracy Steele: Education

 Steele played on the Rice Owls men's basketball team and completed Governor's School at Duke University.

 Politics

 He served in the Arkansas Senate in which he was both Majority Leader and Majority Whip.
 He served in the Arkansas House from 1998 to 2002 for the 59th District.

+Steele ran for Mayor of North Little Rock in 2020, and was defeated by former Mayor Terry Hartwick 53.35% to 46.65% in the runoff election.

-Political Experience
+Political experience

 Steele has had the following political experience: